New Arthritis Diagnosis: Take Control

 What the Science Says

 Why is this?
-Positive and negative expectations and beliefs change brain chemistry, explains Lauren Atlas, PhD, who heads the section on affective neuroscience and pain at the National Institutes of Health..
+There is a real connection between our emotions and pain.
+Positive and negative expectations and beliefs change brain chemistry, explains Lauren Atlas, PhD, who heads the section on affective neuroscience and pain at the National Institutes of Health.
 Positive beliefs stimulate the production of pain-blocking chemicals like endogenous opioids and dopamine.
 Negative beliefs trigger the release of an anxiety-provoking hormone called cholecystokinin (CCK).
 Not only does CCK make you feel bad, it also blocks the effectiveness of pain treatments, creating a downward spiral.

 Control in Action